eventhorizontelescope/2017_sgra_paper5/README.md

 This repository contains tools and Jupyter notebooks for data analysis and visualization for the EHT Sgr A* Theory Paper.
+All user scripts and notebooks are in the top directory.
+To use the scripts and notebooks in this package, simply run

+    pip3 install -r requirements.txt

+to obtain the necessary packages.

 ## Dependency